davewatters/pwnytrap/README.md

 # PwnyTrap

-### A Python tool to let you check whether a password or an email address has been compromised and is in the [HaveIBeenPwned.com](https://haveibeenpwned.com) breach database.
+### A Python tool to query the https://haveibeenpwned.com API to see if a given password or email address has been compromised in a data breach.
 <br />

 You can view the PwnyTrap live app [HERE.](https://ci-pp3-pwnytrap.herokuapp.com/)